 Stengel was let go following the Yankees’ 1960 World Series loss to Pittsburgh.
 The next season, new manager Ralph Houk began pitching Ford every fourth day – and the little lefty thrived on the extra work, going 25-4 to win the Cy Young Award.

 The Yankees won the Series that year and the next, then added two more AL pennants in 1963 and 1964.
 The dynasty ended in 1965 with a sixth-place finish, but Ford still went 16-13.
 From 1961-65 – starting at the age of 32 – Ford averaged 260 innings per season.

 He suffered through his only two losing seasons in 1966 and 1967, posting a combined 4-9 record while battling injuries.
-When he retired before the 1968 season, Ford’s final mark was 236-106 – good for an unbelievable .690 winning percentage that is the best among modern pitchers with at least 150 victories.
+When he retired before the 1968 season, Ford’s final mark was 236-106 – good for a .690 winning percentage that is the best among modern pitchers with at least 150 victories.